c-argus/kids-in-the-kitchen/README.md

 * Background media was taken from [freepik](https://www.freepik.com/).

 ### Acknowledgements
 * The inspiration for this website was on one of my hobbies, to cook.
-Alongside with the memories I have from my childhood when I spent part of my day with my mom in the kitchen, learning from her and also have great fun!
+Alongside with the memories I have from my childhood when I spent part of my day with my mom in the kitchen, learning from her and also having great fun!
-* Thank you to my parter that was very patiente and supportive throughout the process of criation of this website.
+* Thank you to my parter that was very patient and supportive throughout the process of creation of this website.
 * Thank you to my friends and family that helped during the testing process.
-* Thank you to my mentor for the help and significant advises.
+* Thank you to my mentor for the help and advice.